World War (I & II) Online Test

 24 / 30

-24. What was the term used to describe the German strategy of using fast-moving tank divisions, supported by air power, to quickly penetrate enemy lines and encircle opposing forces during World War II?
+24. What was the term used to describe the systematic extermination of six million Jews, along with millions of others, by the Nazi regime and its collaborators during World War II?

 25 / 30